-Either a masculine form of MAJA (1)
+Either a masculine form of Maja 1

 , or else from the Slovene name for the month of May.

-MAJOR m English
+Major m English

-From a surname which was originally derived from the given name Mauger
+From a surname that was originally derived from the given name Mauger

 , an Old French form of the Germanic name Malger